 Losing a loved one due to someone else’s negligence, gross negligence, or intentional act is distressing.
 Wrongful death claims are a unique type of lawsuits filed when someone dies due to the defendant’s negligence, gross negligence, or, sometimes, deliberate action or inaction.

-According to Texas Law, a lawsuit can be filed by Arlington wrongful death lawyers if a person’s or his agent’s or servant’s wrongful act, neglect, carelessness, unskillfulness, or default, causes the death of another.
-If you intend to file a wrongful death claim in Arlington, do not hesitate to contact Patterson Law Group’s personal injury lawyers in San Antonio for legal representation.
+According to Texas Law, a lawsuit can be filed by local wrongful death lawyers if a person’s or his agent’s or servant’s wrongful act, neglect, carelessness, unskillfulness, or default, causes the death of another.
+If you intend to file a wrongful death claim in in the city, do not hesitate to contact Patterson Law Group’s personal injury lawyers in San Antonio for legal representation.

 What to Expect from a Wrongful Death Claim

 In a wrongful death claim, damages get paid to compensate surviving family members of the deceased.
 The damages cover losses arising from the untimely death of the deceased.
 Texas has a statute of limitations that requires wrongful death lawsuits to be filed within two years of death.
 However, there can be an extension in some situations.
 For further details about these situations, or if the 2-year deadline is approaching, contact us and talk to the wrongful death lawyers from Patterson Law Group.